 We are a clinical-stage biopharmaceutical company focused on applying our proprietary anti-C5a technology to discover and develop first-in-class, potent and specific inhibitors of the complement activation factor known as C5a.
 C5a is a powerful inflammatory mediator involved in the progression of a wide variety of autoimmune and other inflammatory diseases.
 Our lead product candidate, IFX-1, is a novel intravenously delivered first-in-class anti-C5a monoclonal antibody that selectively binds to free C5a and has demonstrated disease-modifying clinical activity and tolerability in multiple clinical settings.
-We are developing IFX-1 for the treatment of Hidradenitis Suppurativa, or HS, a rare and chronic debilitating systemic inflammatory skin disease, for which we completed enrollment into a Phase IIb clinical trial in the fourth quarter of 2018.
-Beyond HS, we intend to develop IFX-1 and other proprietary antibodies to address a wide array of complement-mediated diseases with significant unmet medical needs, including ANCA-associated vasculitis, or AAV, a rare and life-threatening autoimmune disease and Pyoderma Gangrenosum, a chronic inflammatory skin disorder, and potentially other new indications.
+We are developing IFX-1 for the treatment of Hidradenitis Suppurativa, or HS, a rare and chronic debilitating systemic inflammatory skin disease, for which we completed a Phase IIb clinical trial in the fourth quarter of 2019.
+Beyond HS, we intend to develop IFX-1 and other proprietary antibodies to address a wide array of complement-mediated diseases with significant unmet medical needs, including ANCA-associated vasculitis, or AAV, a rare and life-threatening autoimmune disease and Pyoderma Gangrenosum, a chronic inflammatory skin disorder, and defined oncological indications and potentially other new indications.

-ephone: (+49) 3641 508 180, and our additional offices and laboratories are located in Munich, Germany, Ann Arbor, United States and New York, United States.
-We employ 38 employees, 14 of whom have M.D. or Ph.D. degrees.
+Our legal and commercial name is InflaRx N.V.
+InflaRx was founded in 2007 as InflaRx GmbH by Professor Niels Riedemann and Professor Renfeng Guo in Jena, Germany.
+Our agent for service of process in the United States is InflaRx Pharmaceuticals, Inc. located at 368 9th Avenue New York, NY 10001.
+Our principal executive offices are located in Winzerlaer Str.
+2, 07745 Jena, Germany, telephone: (+49) 3641 508 180, and our additional offices and laboratories are located in Munich, Germany, Ann Arbor, Michigan, United States.
+We employ 45 employees, 16 of whom have M.D. or Ph.D. degrees.
 Our management team has extensive experience in the field of complement research, clinical research and the biopharmaceutical industry.
 Both our Chief Executive Officer and founder, Professor (Dr.) Niels Riedemann, and our Chief Scientific Officer and founder, Professor Renfeng Guo, have 19 years of complement research experience, having published extensively on C5a and its receptors.
-Additionally, our Chief Medical Officer, Othmar Zenker, has more than 25 years of experience in clinical drug development, and our Chief Financial Officer, Arnd Christ, has served in the same capacity for various private and public European biotechnology companies over the last 19 years.
+Additionally, our Chief Financial Officer, Arnd Christ, has served in the same capacity for various private and public European biotechnology companies over the last 20 years.
 Our General Counsel and Chief Legal Officer, Jason Marks, has extensive global experience in legal and compliance for large multi-national companies in life sciences, working both in the United States and Europe.
-Prior to joining InflaRx, he was Senior Vice President, Head of Legal Branded Rx (Salix) and Global Litigation & Government Investigations, at Bausch Health (formerly Valeant) where he was brought in to manage some of the highest-profile matters in the industry.
-As the lead lawyer for Salix, Jason Marks, with his team, provided support from development to launch and commercialization, including multiple commercial launches.
-He also created and led the company's first Legal Operations and Enterprise Risk Management functions.
-Jason Marks has held roles of increasing responsibility at Alcon, (a Novartis Company) where he was Head Legal, North America and Global Litigation and Government Investigations, and at Stryker Corporation.
-He has a J.D., with honors, from the George Washington University School of Law and an A.B. from The University of Chicago.

-In connection with our initial public offering in the fourth quarter of 2017, we executed a corporate reorganization whereby InflaRx N.V. became the holding company for InflaRx GmbH, which remains the principal operating subsidiary of InflaRx N.V.
+In connection with our initial public offering in the fourth quarter of 2017, InflaRx executed a corporate reorganization whereby InflaRx N.V. became the holding company for InflaRx GmbH, which remains the principal operating subsidiary of InflaRx N.V.
 In the initial step of the corporate reorganization, the existing preferred and common shareholders of InflaRx GmbH each became a party to a notarial deed of issue pursuant to which they subscribed for new common shares of Fireman B.V., a newly incorporated Dutch private company with limited liability, and agreed to contribute and transfer their shares in InflaRx GmbH to Fireman B.V. in consideration therefor.
 Upon consummation of the contribution and transfer, Fireman B.V. became the sole shareholder of InflaRx GmbH.
 In the final step of the corporate reorganization, the legal form of Fireman B.V. was converted from a Dutch private company with limited liability to a Dutch public company with limited liability.
 The conversion resulted in a name change from Fireman B.V. to InflaRx N.V.